The current Fire Season status is OPEN – effective 8.00 AM, Wednesday 27 March 2019.

 Depending on the fire season and type of fire you want, you may need to apply for a fire permit at www.checkitsalright.nz.
 If you get a permit, you must comply with all its conditions.

 When the fire danger becomes very high during summer, a prohibited fire season (total fire ban) may be put in place.
-During a prohibited fire season permits won’t be granted and current permits will be cancelled.

 See www.checkitsalright.nz for types of fire which have been authorised as not being fires in open air and do not need a permit.